 One big change that’s been ever-present since the start of the pandemic has been the massive surge of interest in usable outdoor space.
 Whether it’s been at HOA communities or other commercial spaces, people are looking to spend more time outside.

-Even as normal activities have resumed at indoor spaces, it’s been clear that people enjoy—and feel safe—spending time outdoors.
+Even as normal activities have resumed in indoor spaces, it’s been clear that people enjoy—and feel safe—spending time outdoors.

 For landscape professionals, this can be an excellent opportunity.